Generalised Spin$^r$ Structures on Homogeneous Spaces: Generalised spin spinʳ structures

 \begin{rem} For $r<s$, a spin$^r$ structure naturally induces a spin$^s$ structure, namely via the associated bundle construction along $\iota^{rs}$. \end{rem}

 Given an oriented Riemannian manifold $M$, it is therefore natural to ask which is the minimal $r \in \mathbb{N}$ such that $M$ has a spin$^r$ structure.

 \begin{deff} Let $M$ be an oriented Riemannian manifold.
 The spin type of $M$, denoted by $\Sigma(M)$, is the smallest $r \in \mathbb{N}$ such that $M$ admits a spin$^r$ structure. \end{deff} The spin type measures the failure of a manifold to be spin.
-For example, every spin manifold has spin type $1$, and $\Sigma\left(\mathbb{CP}^{2n}\right)=2$ for all $n \geq 1$.
-Every oriented Riemannian manifold of dimension $\leq 4$ has spin type $\leq 2$ \cite{Teichner}.
-In \cite{AM21,AM21_2}, the authors show that every (compact) oriented Riemannian manifold of dimension $\leq 5$ ($\leq 7$) has spin type $\leq 3$, and that, in every dimension $\geq 8$, there is a closed manifold with spin type $\geq 4$.
-For example, the product of the Wu manifold with itself is a $10$-dimensional manifold with spin type $\geq 4$ -- see \cite{AM21}.

 Being spin$^r$ turns out to be a topological property, as shown in the next result.